 Share storage over a network

-This shares some storage from one computer with another.
+This shares some storage from one computer completely privately with another.
+You and a friend can exchange storage so that you've both got a free offsite backup.

 Warning - some of these commands can delete data - be really careful with the device names